MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-sql-data-warehouse.md

    ![Azure Synapse Analytics (SQL DW) authentication.](./media/azure-sql-database/enter-credentials.png)

+   > [!NOTE]
+   > Although the Windows authentication type is displayed, Azure Synapse Analytics SQL doesn't support the Windows authentication type.
+Use either the **Database** or the **Microsoft account** authentication types.

    For more information about authentication methods, go to [Authentication with a data source](../connectorauthentication.md).

-   >[!Note]
-   >  If the connection is not encrypted, you'll be prompted with the following dialog.
+   If the connection is not encrypted, you'll be prompted with the following dialog.

    ![Azure Synapse Analytics (SQL DW) encryption support.](./media/azure-sql-database/encryption-warning.png)